 -

-Pour the mixture into a silicone mold or one previously buttered and lined with baking paper (or simply buttered).
+Pour the mixture into a silicone mold or one that has been previously buttered and lined with baking paper (or simply buttered).

 -

-Bake for about 30 minutes, or until the cake is golden brown and a knife comes out clean.
+Bake for approximately 30 minutes, or until the cake is golden brown and a knife inserted into the center comes out clean.

 -